Chart Color Schemes

 Trentham faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover stands at approximately 53%, covering about 854 people, which is higher than the average SA2 area's rate.
-The most common medical conditions are arthritis and mental health issues, affecting 11.8% and 7.8% of residents respectively.
-Meanwhile, 61.7% of residents report being completely clear of medical ailments, compared to 63.5% across Rest of Vic..
-Trentham has a higher proportion of seniors aged 65 and over at 33%, covering approximately 530 people, compared to the 24.2% in Rest of Vic..
-Health outcomes among seniors in Trentham are strong, performing better than the general population in health metrics.
+The rate of private health cover is approximately 53%, leading that of the average SA2 area, covering around 822 people.
+The most common medical conditions are arthritis and mental health issues, impacting 11.8% and 7.8% of residents respectively.
+Approximately 61.7% of residents declare themselves completely clear of medical ailments, compared to 63.5% across Rest of Vic..
+Around 33.2% of residents are aged 65 and over (513 people), which is higher than the 24.2% in Rest of Vic..
+Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health